Research & Grant Policy

 - encourage applicants to seek matched or additional sources of funding for their proposal.

-If a grant covers part of the cost of a proposal, the Trustees may require the applicant to provide details of the other funder(s) and the funding that they have secured or applied for (including any loans or other commercial funding).
+If a grant covers part of the cost of a proposal, the Trustees will require the applicant to provide details of the other funder(s) and the funding that they have secured or applied for (including any loans or other commercial funding), in advance of transferring the funds.

 How to apply for a grant